Typhoeus-Wang/typhoeus-wang.github.io/_research/qwtel.md

 ---
 layout: project
-title: '@qwtel'
+title: 'Target Conversation Extraction'
-caption: How I use Hydejack on my personal site.
+caption: Target Conversation Extraction, source separation using tuyn-taking dynamics
 description: >
   This is how I use Hydejack on my personal site.
   Much of the development is informed from my experience of using it myself, creating a tight feedback loop.
-date: 1 Jun 2020
+date: 7 Jun 2024
 image:
   path: /assets/img/projects/qwtel.jpg
   srcset: